The method

 Human-in-the-loop on the fault line, not everywhere

 The dashboard pattern we use is exactly this: a queue of pending actions the agent has flagged, with one-tap approve/reject and a structured-diff view of what changed.
-We'll publish a standalone version of this UI as the first artefact under /open-source.
+The same pattern ships into every client engagement as part of the deliverable.

 05